kdakan/React-React-Router-and-Redux/README.md

     3. Connect component
     4. Dispatch action

-## 14. Calling an async api with Redux and redux-promise:
+## 14. Calling an async API with Redux and redux-promise:
-* We should not call an api inside a reducer function, because reducer functions should be pure functions (the result should only depend on the function arguments, and there should be no side effects).
+* We should not call an API inside a reducer function, because reducer functions should be pure functions (the result should only depend on the function arguments, and there should be no side effects).
-* We can call an asynchronous api inside the component lifecycle methods and dispatch an action when the promise resolves and returns a result, like
+* We can call an asynchronous API inside the component lifecycle methods and dispatch an action when the promise resolves and returns a result, like
   ```jsx
   //inside component
     componentDidMount() {